ADVICE FOR MID-CAREER GEN-XERS FEELING STUCK AT WORK

 It's easy to lose sight of your values or even to ignore when corporate culture shifts and conflicts with your values when you need your job to maintain your lifestyle.
 But this cognitive dissonance can lead to burnout, frustration and reduced job satisfaction.

 You probably have written goals and have looked at them this week, right?
-If you don't have written goals, you can find some help in this post on goals.
+If you don't have written goals, you can find some help in this post on setting and achieving goals.
+You might want to learn more about my course Goal Sprint: 7 Days to Clear, Achievable Goals.

 I would ask you to review your goals and make sure they are your goals and not vanity goals (i.e. goals you think make you sound cool) or someone else's goals for you.